Can you get pregnant during perimenopause?

 Combined hormonal contraceptives (CHCs)

-This type of contraceptive comes in many different forms, which makes it easy to choose an option that works for you.
-Namely, CHCs can come as daily pills, transdermal patches, vaginal rings, and injectable combined contraceptives.
+This type of contraceptive comes in many different forms: daily pills, transdermal patches, vaginal rings, and injectable combined contraceptives.

 • Stabilized menstrual cycle